NavneetKanna/Embedded-Iris/Readme.md

 </p>

 Welcome to our course project for the Embedded Lab!
 Our goal is to assist the visually imapired in their daily lives.
-We created a novel wearable that combines a Raspberry Pi 3, a camera, and a speaker to assist text-to-speech functionality and real-time object identification.
+We created a novel wearable that combines a Raspberry Pi 3, a camera, and a speaker to provide text-to-speech functionality and real-time object identification and clasificaition.

-Our device can presently recognise objects and text in real-time thanks to OCR and object detection technologies.
-Imagine using our technology to read out the names of each item you pass by as you browse a supermarket.
-Alternatively, hearing the titles of labels and signs surrounding you as you walk down a crowded street.
+Our device can presently recognise objects and text in real-time buy using CV library along with OCR in addition to identify objects.
+The prototype code can be used to recognise text, for instance during grocery shopping the prototype can recognise text and provide a text to speech output for the user which can identify the item name.
+Further functions are added and described in detail as below.

 We're committed to make our product as simple and user-friendly as we can in order to enhance quality of life.